French craft beer and regional food pairing on a table.

 IPAs and Charcuterie: Bold Flavors Unite

-For something a bit more robust, IPAs and charcuterie are a match made in heaven.
-The bitterness in an IPA is a brilliant contrast to the salty, fatty flavors of cured meats like saucisson or rillettes.
-It cleanses your palate, making each bite of charcuterie taste even better.
-It’s a pairing that’s all about bold flavors coming together.
-If you’re a fan of strong tastes, this is definitely one to try.
+For something a bit more rugged, IPAs and charcuterie kind of work like a perfect, made-up in heaven kind of thing.
+The bitterness in an IPA is a great contrast to the salty, fatty nuances of cured meats like saucisson or rillettes.
+It clears your palate a little, so every single bite of charcuterie lands even better.
+This pairing is mostly about assertive flavors meeting in the same moment and not backing down.
+If you’re into strong tastes, this is one you should try, for sure.

 Dark Beers and Red Meats: A Hearty Combination